jensz12/Sphax-patches/Pixelmon/readme.md

 Far from finished or pretty, but here is a couple of textures.
 Feel free to edit them or make contributions

-Textures are 64x64 unles they are in a folder called something else